jakopako/goskyr/README.md

   max_pages: <number>
 ```

-If `renderJs` is set to `true` the scraper will simulate a mouse click on the given selector to loop over the pages.
+If `render_js` is set to `true` the scraper will simulate a mouse click on the given selector to loop over the pages.

 ### Output